 MesaScript is a DSL (Domain Specific Language) for creating inlists in MESA.
 Inlists are typically static input files that do not allow for the use of variables, conditional statements, loops, or other niceties of computer languages.
 MesaScript gives inlists a more flexible, declarative syntax while sprinkling in the full power of the Ruby programming language, allowing for the automated creation of complex inlists.
 It's perfect for parameter space studies where large numbers of inlists must be created where only a few parameters change.

 MESA command line tools, or mesa_cli, is, as you may guess, a command line tool that does various tasks associated with working with MESA.
 This tool is currently under development, but as of the last update to this site, it implements the following features via simple, one-line commands:

 Planned development will add installation functionality to c shell users as well.
 Other feature requests are welcome!

 After getting sick of taking bad hand-written notes for long enough, I decided to start bringing my laptop to my graduate courses to typeset my notes on the fly.
 As it turns out, other students were interested in having access to those notes, so they are now available on github as well.

 Most of these notes are not sufficiently proof-read and lack figures that were drawin in the class, so they are not considered complete with the possible exception of the notes for PHYS 232: Stellar Structure, which I sat through twice.
 Notes are available for the following astrophysics graduate courses:

-I run a small private tutoring business in the Scottsdale area.
+I run a small private tutoring business where I serve clients remotely.